DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 - Wrote tests for the User DTO with JUnit5, AssertJ, Jakarta Bean Validation
 - Wrote tests for the Repositories with JPATest
 - Wrote tests for the entities
+- Made the Category DTOs + tests
+- Ran all tests and passed with 93-94% coverage

 ## Next Steps
 - Finish DTOs